Acupuncture For Headaches, Explained

 Specifically, there are two types of headaches: tension and migraine.
-Tension headaches are the most common, while migraines may be accompanied by a throbbing pain and nausea that tends to get worse with activity (and affect nearly three times as many women as men).
+Tension headaches are the most common, while migraines may be accompanied by throbbing pain and nausea that tend to get worse with activity (and affect nearly three times as many women as men).
 Migraines may last for a few hours or as long as three days, yikes!

-When you’ve ruled out hangovers, dehydration, bad perfume and tight ponytails, you may want to take a closer look at what may be causing your pain.
+When you’ve ruled out hangovers, dehydration, bad perfume, and tight ponytails, you may want to take a closer look at what may be causing your pain.
 Here are the most common causes of headaches that we see here at the clinic, along with some helpful tips for what you can do to find ease, including when acupuncture at our Richmond clinic would be an appropriate step.

-Sinus Pain + Congestion
+Sinus Pain + Congestion Headaches

 This is the number one cause of headaches here in Richmond.
 Didn’t have allergies or sinus issues until you moved to Richmond?
 We hear that all the time.
 Sinus headaches result from inflammation within the sinus passages, where the increase in fluid combined with the inability to drain results in pressure within the sinus cavity that causes a headache.
-This type of a headache can be associated with allergies that may include symptoms such as congestion, sneezing, itching and runny nose.
-You may experience pain behind your eyes, a headache that gets worse when you bend forward and pain that is worse during damp, cold weather.
+This type of headache can be associated with allergies that may include symptoms such as congestion, sneezing, itching, and runny nose.
+You may experience pain behind your eyes, a headache that gets worse when you bend forward, and pain that is worse during damp, cold weather.

 But we will say that 80% of people that have headaches stemming from sinus congestion have NO IDEA that their sinuses are plugged and inflamed.
 This is because you have sinus cavities that spread into your cheeks and your forehead, and a lot of people don’t have a good sensory awareness of these areas.
 If your headache feels like it’s in your cheek, or the middle part of your forehead near your eyebrows, your sinuses may well be involved.